Aftercare for a Tooth Extraction

 Tooth Extraction in Indianapolis, IN

-At Hardin Cosmetic And Family Dentistry, we are dedicated to helping you preserve your oral health.
-While we always strive to protect your natural tooth structure, there are times where a tooth extraction is necessary.
+At Hardin Cosmetic and Family Dentistry, we are dedicated to helping you preserve your oral health.
+While we always strive to protect your natural tooth structure, there are times when a tooth extraction is necessary.
 Contact our office today to schedule a consultation and learn more about the procedure and your restoration options.
+You can also request an appointment online anytime.